-Andrew Barnard, Ph.D., Vice President of Research and Development, Oceanographer.
+Andrew Barnard, Ph.D., is Vice President of Research and Development.
 His background and interests are in physical/biological interactions in the euphotic zone, coastal ocean observing systems, inherent optical properties and relationships to biogeochemical variability, remote sensing, radiative transfer, interactions between the oceanic and terrestrial environments.

 Cristina Orrico, Engineering Manager and Senior Research Associate, received her B.S. from Rutgers University and M.S. in Biological Sciences from California Polytechnic State University.
 Her research interests are in biological oceanography, focused on bioluminescence, phytoplankton ecology, phytoplankton physiology, and the design of novel optical and biogeochemical instrumentation to investigate the community composition in optically complex coastal waters.

-Michael Twardowski, Vice President, Director of Research, received his B.S. from Trinity University and Ph.D. in Oceanography from the University of Rhode Island, Graduate School of Oceanography.
+Michael Twardowski, received his B.S. from Trinity University and Ph.D. in Oceanography from the University of Rhode Island, Graduate School of Oceanography.
 His research interests are inherent and apparent optical properties, relationships between particles and optical properties, the design of optical instrumentation, and using optical sensing techniques such as backscattering and remote sensing as proxies to investigate the biogeochemistry of natural waters.

 Ian Walsh, Ph.
-D., Vice President of Sales and Marketing, Senior Oceanographer, received his B.S. from Case Institute of Technology at Case Western Reserve University, M.S., from the College of Oceanography at Oregon State University, and Ph.D. from Texas A&M Univeristy.
+D., Director of Research, Ocean Business Unit, received his B.S. from Case Institute of Technology at Case Western Reserve University, M.S., from the College of Oceanography at Oregon State University, and Ph.D. from Texas A&M University.
 His research interests are particle dynamics, including the use of the particle field to understand basic biogeochemical processes and the influence of physical forcing on those processes, carbon fluxes and fates including predictive modeling and the development of imaging tools (hardware and software) for in-situ measurements of particle abundance and size distribution.